|Nutrition Facts (per serving)|

 Mumbo sauce is a sweet-sour blend of ingredients that is similar to a tangy ketchup or barbecue sauce, but thinner in texture.
 It is a versatile sauce that can be used as a dip for chicken wings, egg rolls, fries, and other fried foods, or it can be used to replace ketchup or barbecue sauce in just about any recipe.
 Feel free to make the sauce as mild or as hot as you like or add extra sweetener.
 The sauce does thicken more when chilled, but if you'd prefer it to feel be a ketchup-like sauce, reduce it a bit more.

 Some recipes include pineapple juice and tomato paste, but this version—made with ketchup and cane syrup—is closer to the flavor of Capital City Mambo Sauce, which is available in the D.C. region and online.
 Feel free to double or triple the recipe for a larger amount.
 The heat level is easily adjusted with more or less hot sauce.
 You can also add a dash of cayenne pepper to the sauce.

-- 3/4 cup cane syrup (such as Steen's or Lyle's Golden Syrup)
+3/4 cup golden cane syrup, such as Steen's or Lyle's Golden syrup

 Gather the ingredients.